Diocesan Priestly Vocations

 Join Bishop Daniel Thomas, Father Phil Smith and other local priests for dinner, prayer, and an opportunity to learn more about the diocesan priesthood.
 Participants should be accompanied by their parish priest.
-This event is for young men who are high school juniors and seniors and men in college.
+This event is for men who are high school or college aged.
 Contact Father Phil Smith in the Office of Diocesan Priestly Vocations for more information.

 All Catholics by their baptism belong to the common priesthood of the faithful.
 However, some men are called by Christ to an ordained priesthood.

 Christ established the common priesthood of the baptized to share in the Spirit’s work of sanctifying the world.
 Christ established the ordained priesthood to share in the Spirit’s work of sanctifying the faithful.